lmjakt/seq_alignment/README.md

 the matrices for a pair of 30 vs 1500 bp sequences (rough estimates of sequence length; I didn't check).
 Note that this includes the R overhead of calling the alignment function many times.

+Using the `smith_water_col_max` function which only returns a matrix of column max scores for each primer-set sequence pairing and compiling with -O3 (see above) this is now improved to 0.2 ms per sequence pair.
+Typically one will have 4 different primer sequences to search for (depending on orientation).
+Hence this means that it takes less than a millisecond to return the max_column scores.
+This extrapolates to a 1000 seconds for a million sequences, or approximately 16 minutes.
+If the built in functions `SET_VECTOR_ELT` and `allocMatrix` are re-entrant, then it would be simple to use open_mp to parallelise this to allow screening reasonably large collections of sequences.